dustinpfister/hexo_sitesource/source/_posts/blog-one-hundred-posts-and-counting.md

 So far just about every post on my site has something to do with [javaScipt](https://en.wikipedia.org/wiki/JavaScript).
 It is a [github pages site](https://pages.github.com/) anyway, so it makes sense to keep the content relevant to the use of github.
 It is also a personal blog, so I guess I could write about just about anything I want to.
 For now I mostly only break away from writing about javaScipt to make this kind of post, but I still do not really have a clear identity for this site.

-## DO NOT stop Writing
+## Do not stop writing

 Maybe why a lot of people give up on bloging or never start in the first place is because they do not stick to doing it or anything for that matter long enough to really get somewhere with it.
 They might write a hand full of posts, spam the content at some social media site, get a tiny bit of traffic for a short while, and then nothing.
 As such they get discouraged, assume it is not possible to have a successful blog, and then give up.

-I have come to find that it is better to not manually promote at all, and instead just let google index my content, and lets goggles SERP pages promote my site for me.
+I have come to find that it is better to not manually promote at all, and instead just let google index my content, and let goggles SERP pages promote my site for me.
 In oder for this to result in some real traffic I have to write a whole lot of content though, so game on!

 Every new post I write is another page that google will index, as such every new post I make is like buying a new asset.
 It's like buying land, only I never really know what I am going to get.
-Sometimes its like ending up with a single square foot of land in the middle of a dessert, other times it's like A nice piece of lake front property.
+Sometimes its like ending up with a single square foot of land in the middle of a dessert, other times it's like a nice piece of lake front property.

-## keywords in google search
+## Keywords in google search

 As of this post my best preforming post is the [one I wrote on jimp](/2017/04/10/nodejs-jimp/) both in terms of impressions as well as clicks through to this site.
 I am getting over 2000 impressions, and some 100 clicks a month with just that one post.
 Still from what I have read that kind of performance is not that great.